MartinPankraz/sap-hacker-in-a-day/student/quest0.md

 ## The Target: SAP Fiori Launchpad

 Before we install anything and get started, lets take a look at our target system.
-Open the SAP Fiori Launchpad provided to you, e.g.
+Open the SAP Fiori Launchpad provided to you.
+It looks something like this with a proper domain of course.

 ```plaintext
 https://your-sap-domain:port/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html?sap-client=001&sap-language=EN&spnego=disabled#Shell-home